wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How do I know if my WordPress Theme is compatible with the plugin? =

-The plugin has been tested with a variety of Themes available from the WordPress Themes repository, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
+The plugin has been tested with a variety of standard Themes available from the WordPress Themes repository, some of which are listed on the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
+Themes that have been modified in any way or that differ from the standard Theme provided by WordPress may not necessarily be compatible.
+Hence, the use of standard unmodified WordPress Themes is recommended.
 The best way to determine compatibility is to install the plugin and try it.
 Most Themes should display the captcha on a single line, while others may display the captcha on two separate lines.
-This will depend on the layout of the Theme being used.
+This will depend on the particular Theme being used.

 = I'm using an early version of WordPress.
 Will the plugin work with WordPress versions before 3.4.1? =